muzooka/api/readme.md

 First contact us to get an authentication token to access the API.
 Email us at api@muzooka.com to request a token.

-Once the authentication token is recieved it must be sent in an http header called `X-muzooka-auth-token` for all requests to the API
+Once the authentication token is recieved it must be sent in an http header called `X-muzooka-auth-token` for all requests to the API.

 In order to use the API, you need to accept and comply with [Muzooka Terms of Service](https://www.muzooka.com/m/legal).
-Making requests to the API is considered as an act of accepting those terms.
+Making requests to the API is considered as an act of accepting these terms:

+- You agree not to cache the JSON response.

+- Files (such as images) can only be cached up to 24 hours\*.

+<sub><sub>\* If you would like further consideration, please contact us at api@muzooka.com.</sub></sub>

 ## Artist Lookup Endpoint